-This article describes the different types of accounts that are available in the assets and liabilities ledger and a brief overview of their uses, where they are stored and how to edit them.
+This article describes the different types of accounts that are available in the assets and liabilities ledger and a brief overview of their uses and how to edit them.

 What is an account?